sparkfun/OpenLog/README.md

 * **/Fritzing** - Fritzing image showing the connections between the OpenLog and an FTDI Basic
 * **/Hardware** - Hardware design files for the OpenLog PCB.
 These files were designed in Eagle CAD.

 Version History
 ---------------

+For a full view of changes please see the [changelog].

 OpenLog v1 is stable but only supports FAT16 and up to 2GB.